tech-moh-logy/Mohammed-T-Data/Highlander-Data-Analysis/README.md

 ## Findings

-- The comparative analysis reveals potential savings of up to $15,000 on gas expenses after a 20-month period since the initial purchase for Hybrid Toyota Highlanders.
+- The comparative analysis reveals potential savings of atleast $15,000 on gas expenses after a 20-month period since the initial purchase for Hybrid Toyota Highlanders - and this success inspired 30 others to follow suit!
+Together, they're projected to <b>save a whopping $600,000+</b> on gas over four years.
 - Leveraging data from multiple sources, including gas expense records, miles traveled, and hours worked, the analysis ensures accuracy and reliability.
 - Data visualizations, including bar charts and line graphs, enable clear comparison of gas expenses, average miles driven, hours worked, and gas expenses per mile for both vehicle types.